L-Rees/babysitter-kata/README.md

 Simulates a babysitter getting paid for a night's work.
 It calculates the babysitter's pay.

-I built it using Gradle and Java's LocalTime and LocalDateTime apis.
+I built it using *Gradle* and Java's LocalTime and LocalDateTime apis.

-Babysitter has one method
 Babysitter.compute(String family, LocalDateTime start, LocalDateTime end)

 family is either a, b, or c (case insensitive)